-From its location at Mounira Palace, more than one hundred years ago, the institute was able to establish a high quality publishing house thanks to the patronage of Émile Chassinat, who kept as the institute’s manager for 12 years since 1889.
+From its location at Mounira Palace, more than one hundred years ago, the Institute was able to establish a high quality publishing house thanks to the patronage of Émile Chassinat, who remained as the Institute’s manager for 12 years since 1889.
 Since this time the publishing house has continually updated and adapted to changing printing technologies.

-A number of periodicals are regularly published by the institute.
-The most important are the BIFAO devoted to Egyptological and Coptic studies and the AnIsl for Arabic studies.
-The Institute’s catalogue includes several collections, among which include the Bibliothèque d’étude, Fouilles de l’Ifao, Textes arabes et études Islamiques etc. These various collections present monographs, excavation reports on IFAO fieldwork, volumes of miscellanies as well as proceedings of congresses and colloquium papers.
+A number of periodicals are regularly published by the Institute.
+The most important are the BIFAO devoted to Egyptological and Coptic studies and the Anisl for Arabic studies.
+The Institute’s catalogue includes several collections, among which are the Bibliothèque d’étude, Fouilles de l’Ifao, Textes arabes et études Islamiques etc. These various collections present monographs, excavation reports on IFAO fieldwork, volumes of miscellanies as well as proceedings of congresses and colloquium papers.

 Human heritage in Egypt

-The visitors learnt from Mr Bahgat that there are 40 French expeditions and three permanent research centres, the biggest of which are the 1880 IFAO and the Egyptian-French centre established in 1976 for studying archaeology of al-Karnak Temple in Luxor.
+Mr Bahgat explained that 40 French expeditions and three permanent research centres are currently operating in Egypt, the biggest of which are the 1880 IFAO and the Egyptian-French centre established in 1976 for studying archaeology of al-Karnak Temple in Luxor.

 According to Egypt’s Minister of Antiquities, Khaled Anani, there are some 250 expeditions in Egypt; 80 of them are pure Egyptian, while most of other expeditions are French.

-Laurent Bavay, President of the IFAO, said, “We are guests in Egypt, and any action we do after having approval of ministry of antiquities.
+Laurent Bavay, President of the IFAO, said, “We are guests in Egypt, and work very closely with the Ministry of Antiquities.

-“The task of the French researchers in Egypt in the past was restricted to excavation,” he added, “but now it is not enough.
-Egypt’s Ministry of Antiquities thus is opening archaeological sites for visitors as it believes that tourism is very important for archaeological work, which would allow more finance and would benefit in the field of research.
+“The task of French researchers in Egypt in the past was restricted to excavation,” he added, “but now that is not enough.
+Egypt’s Ministry of Antiquities is opening archaeological sites for visitors, since tourism is very important for archaeological work, allowing better finance and benefiting research.

 “Egyptian antiquities are very valuable and important.
 But Egypt alone will not be able to preserve them; we should cooperate to protect such world human heritage,” Bavay noted.

-Then guests listened to Anita Quiles, Head of the Archaeometry department at IFAO, talk about the Radiocarbon Dating Laboratory (Carbon 14) and its mission at IFAO.
+Anita Quiles, Head of the Archaeometry department at IFAO, talked about the Radiocarbon Dating Laboratory (Carbon 14) and its mission at IFAO.

-Began operations since 2006 in Egypt, the main purpose of such a laboratory is to study series of samples with solid archaeological context in order to solve questions of absolute chronology.
-“We welcome all projects of collaboration with other archaeological organizations as well as with other radiocarbon dedicated laboratories,” she said.
+The laboratory which started operation in Egypt in 2006, studies series of samples with solid archaeological context in order to resolve questions of absolute chronology.
+“We welcome all projects of collaboration with other archaeological organisations as well as with other radiocarbon dedicated laboratories,” she said.

-Luc Gabolde, Director of the Franco-Egyptian Centre for the Study of Karnak Temples, noted that, “In spite of working in Egypt’s Karnak for two decades, there are matters I still discover in the Temple on how working in ancient Egypt was very accurate!”
+Luc Gabolde, Director of the Franco-Egyptian Centre for the Study of Karnak Temples, noted: “In spite of having worked in Egypt’s Karnak for two decades, there are matters I still discover in the Temple on how work in ancient Egypt was very precise!”

 11 June 2019